LIDR-academy/AI4Devs-frontend-202406/prompts.md

 ## 3. Answering questions

-1. State Management Preferences:
+> 1. State Management Preferences:
-Do you prefer using a state management library like Redux, or are you inclined towards leveraging React's Context API and hooks for state management?
+> Do you prefer using a state management library like Redux, or are you inclined towards leveraging React's Context API and hooks for state management?

- >>> Use the same that is set in the @frontend, let me know if there isn't any.
+Use the same that is set in the @frontend, let me know if there isn't any.

-2. Design Specifics:
+> 2. Design Specifics:
-Can you provide more details or resources related to the "example of the interface" mentioned?
+> Can you provide more details or resources related to the "example of the interface" mentioned?
 This will help in understanding the exact design expectations and any specific UI elements required.

- >>> Check the image attached.
+ Check the image attached.

-3. Candidate Data Handling:
+> 3. Candidate Data Handling:
-How frequently is the candidate data expected to change?
+> How frequently is the candidate data expected to change?
 Is real-time synchronization (e.g., using WebSockets) a requirement, or is periodic fetching sufficient?

- >>> the data is periodic on demand, not using websockets, just when the page is accessed.
+The data is periodic on demand, not using websockets, just when the page is accessed.

-4. User Roles and Permissions:
+> 4. User Roles and Permissions:
-Are there different user roles with varying permissions that might affect who can view or modify the candidate stages on the Kanban board?
+> Are there different user roles with varying permissions that might affect who can view or modify the candidate stages on the Kanban board?

- >>> None roles implemented
+None roles implemented

-5. Styling Consistency:
+> 5. Styling Consistency:
-Should the new interface adhere strictly to the existing Bootstrap-based styling, or is there flexibility to incorporate other styling approaches like CSS Modules or Styled Components?
+> Should the new interface adhere strictly to the existing Bootstrap-based styling, or is there flexibility to incorporate other styling approaches like CSS Modules or Styled Components?

- >>> Adhere to the current existing styling in @frontend
+Adhere to the current existing styling in @frontend

-6. Handling Edge Cases:
+> 6. Handling Edge Cases:
-How should the system handle edge cases, such as a candidate being moved to a phase that doesn’t exist or API failures during stage updates?
+> How should the system handle edge cases, such as a candidate being moved to a phase that doesn’t exist or API failures during stage updates?

- >>> None edge cases
+None edge cases

-7. Deployment and Environment:
+> 7. Deployment and Environment:
-Are there specific deployment considerations or environments (e.g., staging, production) that need to be accounted for during development?
+> Are there specific deployment considerations or environments (e.g., staging, production) that need to be accounted for during development?

- >>> None considerations for deployments
+None considerations for deployments

-8. Performance Metrics:
+> 8. Performance Metrics:
-Are there any specific performance benchmarks or metrics that the new interface should meet?
+> Are there any specific performance benchmarks or metrics that the new interface should meet?

- >>> None this time
+None this time

 ## 4. Implementation

----
-Let's begin with the implementation, please go step by step and create the different components and pages that are needed for the interface.
+- Let's begin with the implementation, please go step by step and create the different components and pages that are needed for the interface.
----

----
-I want you to improve the UI of the Candidate card using the same as the pic attached, please use the same colors and styles.
+- I want you to improve the UI of the Candidate card using the same as the pic attached, please use the same colors and styles.

 ![alt text](image.png)
----

 ## 5. Fixing and Adjustments

----
-On runtime there is an error in the PositionDetails page, line: ` const sortedSteps = res.data.interviewFlow.interviewSteps.sort((a, b) => a.orderIndex - b.orderIndex);`  KanbanBoard.tsx:50 Error fetching interview flow: TypeError: Cannot read properties of undefined (reading 'sort')
-    at fetchInterviewFlow (KanbanBoard.tsx:47:1)
+* On runtime there is an error in the PositionDetails page, line: ` const sortedSteps = res.data.interviewFlow.interviewSteps.sort((a, b) => a.orderIndex - b.orderIndex);`  KanbanBoard.tsx:50 Error fetching interview flow: TypeError: Cannot read properties of undefined (reading 'sort') at fetchInterviewFlow (KanbanBoard.tsx:47:1)
----

----
-Looks like an error n the payload, please fix it, this is the current result:
+* Looks like an error n the payload, please fix it, this is the current result:
 ```json
 {
     "interviewFlow": {